 The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4-byte address read mode or to define EAR bit.
-To enter the 4-byte address mode, please refer to the enter 4-byte mode (EN4B) Mode section.
+To enter the 4-byte address mode, please refer to "Enter 4-Byte Address Mode" section.